-In this case, we decide if evidence seized from a suspect's anal region should be suppressed if that evidence is seized pursuant to a warrantless arrest.
-Because we do not find sufficient information in the record to support the trial court's ruling, we reverse the ruling of the trial court and remand this case for further proceedings.
+In this case, we decide if evidence seized from a suspect's anal region should have been suppressed.
+Because we do not find sufficient information in the record to support the trial court's ruling allowing the admission of the evidence, we reverse its decision and remand this case for further proceedings.